Locations:

 What can I expect if I have bone marrow failure?

-What is the life expectancy for people with bone marrow failure?
+What is the life expectancy for someone with bone marrow failure?

+Life expectancy is an estimate of how long you may live after treatment for a specific condition.
 Life expectancy for people with bone marrow failure can range from months to a full lifespan.
-Life expectancy varies by a person’s:

 Living With